jfnavarro/st_pipeline/README.md

+Spatial Transcriptomics Pipeline

-ST Pipeline contains the tools and scripts needed to process and analyze the sequenced reads files generated in the Spatial Transcriptomics group in FASTQ format.
+ST Pipeline contains the tools and scripts needed to process and analyze the raw files generated in the Spatial Transcriptomics group in FASTQ format.

-The required input files are two fastq files, a genome reference, an annotation reference and the file containing the IDs (from the array-chip-plate) plus the optional configuration parameters.
+The required input files are two fastq files, a genome reference (STAR index), an annotation reference (GTF) and the file containing the IDs (from the array-chip-plate) plus the optional configuration parameters.

-The output will be two JSON files and a BED file, one containing the features (id,cordinates,gene) and another one containing the raw reads and the id.
+The output will be a JSON file and a BED file, one containing the features (id,cordinates,gene) and another one containing the raw reads.

-We recommend you install a virtual environment like Pyenv or Anaconda.
+We recommend you install a virtual environment like Pyenv or Anaconda before you install the pipeline.

 The ST Pipeline has the following dependencies :